wp-plugins/chatroll-live-chat/readme.txt

 ***Works Everywhere***

 * Works on ALL browsers and devices, including iPhone, iPad and Android!
-* Built using HTML5 standards - no Java or Flash necessary
+* HTML5 compatible - no Java or Flash necessary

 ***Hosted, Cloud Solution***

-* No programming, servers or database maintenance
+* Hosted on Chatroll's servers for maximum performance
 * On-demand scaling - Supports over 500+ simultaneous users in chat

-***FREE!***
+***Free***

-* Get started for free
+* Free version is limited to 10 simultaneous users
-* Upgrade anytime for additional capacity and support
+* Upgrade for additional capacity and support

 == Installation ==